Queries

 Object type queries are great if you want to find specific objects based on strict rules, such as the properties they have or the tags they have.

-In the object dashboard of your object types, you can filter and sort the objects by their properties in order to find specific selections of the objects of that type.
+In your object types, you can filter and sort the objects by their properties in order to find specific selections of the objects of that type.
 With queries, you can now save these filters as a query and extend these rules beyond one object.

 Another example would be to see all meetings that are part of a project.
 This query looks for all meeting objects where the project includes "launch new product", and it's sorted in order of the dates the meeting took place.
 Once set up, you can embed this query into the project page.